 How to Turn a Blog Poll Into a Living Data Source

-Creating the poll is the easy part.
-The other 90% is the claims infrastructure most publishers never build.
+A poll is 10% of the work.
+The 90% that compounds is the claims infrastructure underneath it.

 Adding a poll to a blog post increases comments by 41%.
 That stat gets repeated often.